WalletConnect/walletconnect-docs/tech-spec.md

 - unsubscribe — unsubscribe to messages with matching topic on the network
 - subscription — incoming message with matching topic from the network

 Different protocols MUST have unique method prefixing to prevent conflicts when handling network interactions from the JSON-RPC API interface.
-For example, the Bridge server infrastructure would include methods such as `bridge_info`, `bridge_subscribe` and `bridge_publish`.
+For example, the Bridge server infrastructure would include methods such as `waku_info`, `waku_subscribe` and `waku_publish`.

 Some relay protocols may require some initialization parameters which need to be shared with another WalletConnect clients with out-of-band communication.
 For example, Bridge server infrastructure would include the url of the server as parameter: